mattroberts297/mattroberts.eu/_posts/2017-04-16-automatic-type-class-derivation-with-shapeless-part-one.md

     parsed must be (SimpleArguments("a", 1, true))
   }
 }

 ```

-You might be wondering why I use `Lazy` and why I haven't mentioned it.
-I haven't mentioned it because I think it hinders understanding and readability.
-It is, however, import to because it stops the compiler giving up it's search when dealing with more complicated derivations.
+You might be wondering why I haven't mentioned `Lazy` or why I use it.
+First, the easy answer: I haven't mentioned it because I think it hinders understanding and readability.
+As for why I use it, in short: it stops the compiler giving up it's search for implicits too early.
+In more detail: the Scala compiler uses heuristics to make sure that it doesn't get stuck in an infinite recursion when resolving implicits.
+For more complex data types, these heuristics tend to be too aggressive.
+The use of `Lazy` lets us workaround this issue.

+The code for part one is available on Github at https://github.com/mattroberts297/automatic-type-class-derivation-part-one.

-Part 2/3 will look at `LabelledGeneric`.
+Part two will look at `LabelledGeneric`.

-Part 3/3 will look at `Default`.
+Part three will look at `Default`.